Top 10 NFL Quarterbacks Under the Most Pressure in the 2020-21 Season

 If he can't succeed this year, he might be just another victim in the QB graveyard.

-Carson Wentz Carson Wentz is an American football quarterback for the Indianapolis Colts of the National Football League.
+Carson Wentz is an American football quarterback who was playing for the Indianapolis Colts of the NFL.
 He played college football at North Dakota State University.
-He was drafted by the Eagles with the second overall pick of the 2016 NFL draft, becoming the highest drafted quarterback from an... read more
+In 2016, he was selected second overall by the Philadelphia Eagles in the NFL Draft, becoming the highest-drafted player from an FCS school... read more

 The Eagles did the unthinkable and drafted Jalen Hurts.
 Wentz is serviceable, but if these past few seasons have indicated anything, he can't stay healthy.
 If he's healthy, he's fine, but otherwise, they might replace him with Hurts.